mcraig-ibme/fsl_sub/README.md

 * method: Name of plugin to use - _None_ for no cluster submission engine
 * ram_units: Default G, one of K/M/G/T/P - When specifiying memory what units will this be in (Kilobytes, Megabytes, Gigabytes, Terabytes, Petabytes)
 * modulecmd: Default False, False or path to _module_ program - If you use _shell modules_ to configure your shell environment and the _module_ program is not in your default search path, set this to the full path of the _module_ program/
-* thread_control: Default None, None or list of environment variables to set to the requested number of threads, e.g.:
+* thread_control: Default Null, Null or list of environment variables to set to the requested number of threads, e.g.:

   thread_control:
     \- OMP_NUM_THREADS